 See also:

-The interior of the island is a whole other story.
+The interior of Sicily is a whole other story.
 Few tourists travel there.
 The lifestyle is light years away from the crowded beaches.

 This is the real Sicily.
 The terrain is diverse.
 The traditions live strong.